What is an SEM Campaign?

 But with that said, faster doesn’t necessarily mean better.
 You should ask yourself some key questions to determine if SEM is right for your business.

-A business owner can absolutely incorporate both SEO and SEM into their online strategy.
+This depends on the business specifically.
+A business owner can incorporate both SEO and SEM into their online strategy.
 But when first starting out, you should decide where to focus most of your energy – on SEO or SEM.

 A few questions to ask are: